hyPiRion/text-unquote/README.md

 ## Security

-If you need to handle unknown input from potentially malicious users, please use [clojail](https://github.com/Raynes/clojail).
-Here's a minimal working snippet:
+If you need to handle unknown input from potentially malicious users, use [clojail](https://github.com/Raynes/clojail).
+Here's a minimal working snippet on how you can use text-unquote with a sandbox:

 ```clj
 (require '[clojail.core :as jail]